ppoffice/hexo-theme-icarus/source/_posts/en/Comment-Plugins.md

 ##  DisqusJS

-DisqusJS is a Disqus alternative in areas where Disqus is restricted.
+DisqusJS is an alternative for Disqus in areas where Disqus is restricted.
-You can refer to [https://github.com/SukkaW/DisqusJS](https://github.com/SukkaW/DisqusJS) for detailed configration process of DisqusJS.
+You can refer to [https://github.com/SukkaW/DisqusJS](https://github.com/SukkaW/DisqusJS) for the detailed configuration process of DisqusJS.

 <div>
 <strong>Installation Guide</strong>